MattiaCarolo/PipeCountingUNITN/notes.md

 2) edge angle at meet with shape

 correct the perspective:
-    - oick 4 points for image even manually
+    - pick 4 points for image even manually
       - orthoghinal cooridnates of external corners of pipes in the stack of  img15.jpg
       - apply transformations in order to align the pipes
       - same goes for circular ones